golanlevin/lectures/lecture_analog_computing/workshop.md

 The other players draw a line that goes over and under the last drawn line.

 **In Turns:**<br />
 The player elongates his/her line on both ends.
-The elongations have to go over and under a line of another player and may not go over the line of the same color twice in a row.
+The elongations have to go over and under a line of another player and may not go over the line of the same color twice [optional: in a row].
 When a line can no longer be elongated, it is considered dead for the rest of the game.
 When both ends of a line have died, the player may place a new line.

 ---